These Super Easy Mini Vegetable Lasagna Cups are such a cute individual serving-sized version of everyone’s favourite comfort food.

-You can store these mini lasagna cups in the fridge up to 5 days – sprinkle a bit of water overtop before reheating, then reheat on high in the microwave for 2-3 minutes, gently stirring halfway through to encourage even heating.
-These lasagnas make the perfect leftovers, and you can reheat right in the ramekins!
+You can store these mini lasagna cups in the fridge up to 5 days.
+They make the perfect leftovers and you can reheat them right in the ramekins!
+Sprinkle a bit of water over top, then reheat on high in the microwave for 2 to 3 minutes, gently stirring halfway through.

-You can freeze them right in the ramekins covered with foil or plastic wrap up to 3 months.
-You can reheat in the oven right from frozen at 375 F for 30-40 minutes.
-You can also defrost in the fridge overnight then reheat the same way you would the leftovers as stated above.
+You can freeze the lasagna cups right in their ramekins covered with foil or plastic wrap for up to 3 months.
+Reheat them in the oven from frozen for 30 to 40 minutes at 375° Fahrenheit.
+You can also defrost them in the fridge overnight then pop them in the microwave and reheat as normal.